Well, I was pullin' your leg there, honey, I was just foolin' around!

-For anyone who has burned out after one love song that Tastes Like Diabetes too many, the cure is obvious: the Anti-Love Song.
+For anyone who has burned out after one sappy love song too many, the cure is obvious: the Anti Love Song.
 This medicine comes in several flavors:

-It is practically guaranteed that the subliminal song will be misunderstood by at least half of the people who hear it, who will think it's a straight love song.
+It is likely that the subliminal song will be misunderstood by at least half of the people who hear it, who will think it's a straight love song.
 This is especially true of advertisers, who will often use it without realizing what the lyrics mean.